geobax/correlated_activity_76/README.md

 **3.** Open sim.py and enter your chosen input parameters at the bottom of the script.
 Initial paramteres you may wish to vary include:

-* The dimensions of the retinal and tectal sheets: XR, YR, XT & YT.
+* The dimensions of the retinal and tectal sheets: 'XR', 'YR', 'XT' & 'YT'.
 Note these sheets must be square.

 * 'PM_type'; the type of polarity marker, of which there are 4 style:
 	* 'none'.
 No polarity markers are implemented